skynetapp/Lytepole-Feedback/Feedback list flow.md

 #### Step 1.1

 - Function **createFeedbackListInputVO** redirects to action page which takes the inputs array and send to data file and prepares the list object to get the feed back list.
+- Input Parameters will be  Module Name = Feedback and Action Name = FeedbackList
 - In action page, we will get the user id by function **getUserID()** and append to input array.
-- Using above parameters it sets the values for list value object to pass for WSDL call.
+- Using above input (parameters) it sets the values for list value object to pass for WSDL call.
 It prepare the query to get the feedback list.

 #### Step 1.2